How CSOs drive sustainable behaviour transformation across the enterprise

 Understanding the psychology of organisational change

-Creating visible leadership and role modeling
+Creating visible leadership and role modelling

 Strategic visibility amplifies the CSO's influence as a role model.
-A technology company's CSO might make sustainability considerations visible in executive meetings by beginning each session with a brief sustainability impact update, demonstrating that environmental performance receives the same attention as financial metrics.
+A technology company's CSO might make sustainability considerations visible in executive meetings by beginning each session with a brief sustainability impact update, demonstrating that environmental performance receives the same level of attention as financial metrics.
 This consistent focus signals to attendees that sustainability thinking should be integrated into their own decision-making processes.

-The CSO can also create opportunities for other leaders to model sustainable behaviors publicly.
+The CSO can also create opportunities for other leaders to model sustainable behaviours publicly.
 Executive sustainability challenges, where C-suite members compete to reduce their personal environmental impacts while sharing their experiences with employees, create multiple role models while demonstrating that sustainability is a shared leadership priority.
 When the CEO publicly discusses switching to electric vehicles or the CFO shares energy-saving initiatives implemented at home, these personal examples make sustainability feel more achievable and relevant to employees.

 Building grassroots engagement networks

-Designing behavioral interventions that stick
+Designing behavioural interventions that stick

-Feedback systems that make environmental impacts visible and immediate can drive sustained behavior change.
+Feedback systems that make environmental impacts visible and immediate can drive sustained behaviour change.
 The CSO might implement real-time energy dashboards in office buildings that show current consumption levels and compare them to historical averages and peer benchmarks.
 When employees can see that turning off lights and equipment immediately affects the building's energy performance, they develop stronger connections between their actions and environmental outcomes.

 Integrating sustainability into core business processes

-The most sustainable behavior changes occur when environmental considerations become embedded in existing work processes rather than added as separate initiatives.
+The most sustainable behaviour changes occur when environmental considerations become embedded in existing work processes rather than added as separate initiatives.
 The CSO should work with department heads to integrate sustainability criteria into routine decision-making frameworks, making environmental thinking a natural part of how work gets done.

 Communication strategies that motivate action